fmi-faim/example-project/docs/tutorial/working_with_the_template.md

 The very last setup step is to get some raw data.
 Please follow the instructions in [data](../data.md).

-!!! success
+!!! success "Congratulations!"
-    Congratulations!
     You have created your first project from the [IPA Project Template](https://fmi-faim.github.io/ipa-project-template/)!

 ## Develop Image Processing and Analysis Routine
 Now it is time to prototype the image processing and analysis routine.
 The most interactive way to do this is with jupyter lab.
 You can start jupyter lab with the following command: